-When deciding whether to prescribe baricitinib to a pregnant individual, clinicians need to consider the severity of the patient’s COVID-19, the patient’s comorbidities, and the gestational age of the infant.
+When deciding whether to prescribe baricitinib to a pregnant individual, clinicians need to consider the severity of the patient’s COVID-19, the patient’s comorbidities, and the gestational age of the fetus.

-Baricitinib is a Janus kinase (JAK) inhibitor.
-As a small-molecule drug, baricitinib is likely to pass through the placenta; therefore, fetal risk cannot be ruled out.2 In animal studies, baricitinib doses that exceeded the therapeutic human dose were associated with embryofetal developmental abnormalities.
-Pregnancy registries provide some outcome data on the use of tofacitinib, another JAK inhibitor, during pregnancy for other conditions (e.g., ulcerative colitis, rheumatoid arthritis, psoriasis).
-Among the cases reported, pregnancy outcomes were similar to those among the general population.3-5
+Baricitinib is a Janus kinase inhibitor.
+As a small-molecule drug, baricitinib is likely to pass through the placenta; therefore, fetal risk cannot be ruled out.3 In animal studies, baricitinib doses that exceeded the therapeutic human dose were associated with embryofetal developmental abnormalities.
+Pregnancy registries provide some data on the use of tofacitinib, another Janus kinase inhibitor, during pregnancy for other conditions (e.g., ulcerative colitis, rheumatoid arthritis, psoriasis).4-6 Pregnancy outcomes among the participants who received tofacitinib were similar to those among the general population.

-A short course of betamethasone or dexamethasone, which are both known to cross the placenta, is routinely used to decrease neonatal complications of prematurity in people with threatened preterm delivery.7,8 Treating COVID-19 with a short course of dexamethasone can lower the risk of death in pregnant individuals.
-In addition, there is a low risk of fetal adverse effects with dexamethasone.
+A short course of betamethasone or dexamethasone, which are both known to cross the placenta, is routinely used to decrease neonatal complications of prematurity in people who are at risk of imminent preterm birth.8,9 Treating COVID-19 with a short course of dexamethasone can lower the risk of death in pregnant individuals.
+In addition, dexamethasone carries a low risk of fetal adverse effects.

 Dexamethasone should be offered to lactating patients with COVID-19 who qualify for this therapy.
 Breast milk can be fed to the infant while the lactating patient is receiving dexamethasone.
-Although there are limited data on dexamethasone and lactation, some published reports about a related antenatal corticosteroid (betamethasone) reported a time-limited decrease in the volume of milk production.9,10 Given the benefits of breast milk, additional lactation support has been recommended if needed.
+Although there are limited data on the use of dexamethasone in lactating patients, some published reports about a related antenatal corticosteroid (betamethasone) reported a time-limited decrease in the volume of breast milk production.10,11 Given the benefits of breast milk, additional lactation support has been recommended if needed.

 In general, the preferred anticoagulants during pregnancy are heparin compounds.
-Because of its reliability and ease of administration, low-molecular-weight heparin (LMWH) is recommended over unfractionated heparin (UFH) for the prevention and treatment of venous thromboembolism (VTE) in pregnant people.
+Because of its reliability and ease of administration, low-molecular-weight heparin is recommended rather than unfractionated heparin for the prevention and treatment of venous thromboembolism in pregnant people.

-The use of anticoagulation therapy during labor and delivery requires specialized care and planning.
-The management of anticoagulation therapy in pregnant patients with COVID-19 should be similar to the management used for pregnant patients with other conditions.
+The use of anticoagulant therapy during labor and delivery requires specialized care and planning.
+The management of anticoagulant therapy in pregnant patients with COVID-19 should be similar to the management used for pregnant patients with other conditions.

-LMWH, UFH, and warfarin do not accumulate in breast milk and do not induce an anticoagulant effect in the newborn; therefore, they can be used by breastfeeding individuals who require VTE prophylaxis or treatment.
+Low-molecular-weight heparin, unfractionated heparin, and warfarin do not accumulate in breast milk and do not induce an anticoagulant effect in the newborn.
+Therefore, they can be used by breastfeeding individuals who require venous thromboembolism prophylaxis or treatment.

 The Panel recommends against the use of molnupiravir for the treatment of COVID-19 in pregnant patients unless there are no other options and therapy is clearly indicated (AIII).

-The Food and Drug Administration (FDA) Emergency Use Authorization (EUA) states that molnupiravir is not recommended for use in pregnant patients because fetal toxicity has been reported in animal studies of molnupiravir.
-However, when other therapies are not available, pregnant people with COVID-19 who are at high risk of progressing to severe disease may reasonably choose molnupiravir therapy after being fully informed of the potential risks, particularly if they are beyond the time of embryogenesis (i.e., >10 weeks’ gestation).
-The patient should also be informed about the pregnancy surveillance program and offered the opportunity to participate.
+The Food and Drug Administration (FDA) Emergency Use Authorization states that molnupiravir is not recommended for use in pregnant patients because fetal toxicity has been reported in animal studies of molnupiravir.1 However, when other therapies are not available, pregnant people with COVID-19 who are at high risk of progressing to severe disease may reasonably choose molnupiravir therapy after being fully informed of the potential risks, particularly if they are beyond the time of embryogenesis (i.e., >10 weeks’ gestation).

-There is no data on the use of molnupiravir in lactating people, though molnupiravir has been detected in the offspring of lactating rats.
+There is no data on the use of molnupiravir in lactating people; however, molnupiravir has been detected in the offspring of lactating rats.
 Molnupiravir is not authorized for use in children aged <18 years.
-Because the risk of adverse effects in infants is currently unknown, the FDA EUA fact sheet does not recommend feeding an infant breast milk from a patient who is taking molnupiravir for the duration of the treatment course and until 4 days after the final dose.
+Because the risk of adverse effects in infants is currently unknown, the FDA Emergency Use Authorization fact sheet does not recommend feeding an infant breast milk from a patient who is taking molnupiravir for the duration of the treatment course and until 4 days after the final dose.1

-A systematic review of 13 observational studies that included 113 pregnant people also reported few adverse effects of remdesivir in pregnant patients with COVID-19.
-The most common adverse effect was a mild elevation in transaminase levels.
+A systematic review of 13 observational studies that included 113 pregnant people also reported few adverse effects of remdesivir in pregnant patients with COVID-19.14 The most common adverse effect was a mild elevation in transaminase levels.